-The project is led by Desert Support Services (DSS), part of the Central Desert Group, and involves some of Australia’s most successful Indigenous organisations supported by international and regional conservation partners.Learn More
+The project is led by the Indigenous Desert Alliance (IDA) and involves some of Australia’s most successful Indigenous organisations supported by international and regional conservation partners.Learn More

 Australia’s ten deserts are globally significant arid lands with diverse habitats and significant natural features.
 The project area supports an exceptional range of animals and plants including numerous iconic threatened species (such as the bilby and rock wallaby).
 Indigenous Australians have inhabited the desert country for thousands of years and continue to have strong cultural and spiritual connections to the desert.
 The deserts span 2.7 million km2 across five state and territory jurisdictions.

 The Great Victoria Desert (GVD) is the largest of Australia’s deserts, stretching from eastern Western Australia across the western half of South Australia, encompassing 420,000 square kilometres of land..

 The Tirari Desert forms the eastern edge of Lake Eyre and is partly located within the Kati Thanda – Lake Eyre National Park.

 The Sturt Stony Desert covers 40,000 square kilometres of land in South Australia and Queensland between the Simpson and Strzelecki deserts

 The Simpson Desert is one of the world’s largest deserts of longitudinal dunes and extends across 180,000 square kilometres of land that straddles the border area Northern Territory, Queensland and South Australia.